xinwenfu/VChat_GTER_CodeReuse/README.md

 	<img src="Images/I17.png" width=640>

-10) Modify the shellcode as shown in [exploit2.py](./SourceCode/exploit2.py).
+12) **Step 3**.
+Modify the shellcode as shown in [exploit2.py](./SourceCode/exploit2.py).
 Notice that we added the hex for the push and pop instructions to move the stack pointer out of the way, and we decreased the number of `A's by two, as each of the two instruction we added is one byte.
 	* *Note*: From the previous exploits it was possible to have the jump be a little imprecise.
 That is we could execute a few extra NOP instructions without affecting the shellcode's execution.
 In this case, you want to be sure that the jump performed lands on the `push eax` instruction, or if you include an NOP sled, it should fall within that region!

+13) **Step 4**.
+Start netcat listening on port 4444, Run: `nc -lvp 4444`

-11) **Step 5**.
+14) **Step 5**.
 Run the program once more.
 	* Now we can see the shell has been created!

 	<img src="Images/I18.png" width=640>